ddelatte/CraterSegCNN/README.md

-# CraterSegTools
+# CraterSegCNN

-CraterSegTools is a companion to this paper:
+CraterSegCNN is a companion to this paper:
 - DeLatte, D. M., Crites, S. T., Guttenberg, N., Tasker, E. J., & Yairi, T. (2019).
 Segmentation Convolutional Neural Networks for Automatic Crater Detection on Mars.
 Unpublished.

 Other work of ours: